Lincoln Boulevard (Los Angeles County): Route

 Lincoln Boulevard begins by branching northwest from Sepulveda Boulevard at the northern side of Los Angeles International Airport (LAX).
 It then passes through the Los Angeles districts of Westchester, Playa Vista, and Venice before entering Santa Monica.
 After crossing Wilshire Boulevard, it then changes from a four-lane thoroughfare to a residential street before terminating at San Vicente Boulevard.

 Major landmarks include Loyola Marymount University, Otis College of Art and Design, and the Ballona Wetlands.

 Lincoln is known for high levels of auto traffic during daylight and rush hours.
 This congestion creates other high levels of traffic on alternate parallel residential streets, such as Walgrove Avenue in Venice.

 Signage

 The portion between its southern terminus at Sepulveda Boulevard and the Santa Monica Freeway (Interstate 10) is signed as part of State Route 1.
 To the north, Route 1 continues as Pacific Coast Highway.
 To the south, Route 1 continues as Sepulveda Boulevard.
 The portion between Interstate 10 and the Santa Monica Boulevard was originally part of State Route 2.

 Rapid transit

-Santa Monica Transit line 3 and Rapid 3 operate on Lincoln Boulevard.
+Santa Monica Transit line 3 operates on Lincoln Boulevard.